What is the Lifeline Program?

 - Applicants will be required to complete an application for their service provider of choice that certifies they meet the program’s eligibility requirements.
 This will also include submitting acceptable proof of eligibility documentation.

-- If an existing program participant is interested in switching their Lifeline service plan to a plan including mobile internet service, they may be required to purchase their own smartphone that is compatible with the Lifeline provider's network.
+- If an existing Lifeline subscriber is interested in switching their Lifeline service to a plan including a wireless data plan, they may be required to purchase their own smartphone that is compatible with the Lifeline provider's network.
 Check with your provider for additional details.

 We are here to Help!